 Height: 23-27 inches

 Rottweilers are powerful dogs with strong jaws, primarily meant to protect.
-The breed was bred especially for that purpose.
+Their original breeders selected those traits especially for that purpose.
 They often don’t like strangers and other dogs — they are guards at heart, and the dog owner should always remember that.

 Weight: 30-55 lbs

 The Pit Bull is named after its original purpose: The questionable amusement of dog fighting in pits.
 Sad as it is, that bloody tradition has survived in places, and Pit Bulls still have to take their part in it.

 Origin: Southern U.S., 17th century

 Height: 20-28 inches

 The American Bulldog is descended from the now-extinct Old English Bulldog, which was bred for farm guarding, livestock herding and bringing down game, and blood sports such as bull-baiting.

 Today’s American Bulldog arose from any such dogs brought to America by working-class immigrants, many of them former farmers.
 In the South, these dogs were an important line of defense against feral hogs.

 By the time of World War II, the American Bulldog almost went extinct, but was saved through selective breeding.